-Why Are Baby’s Teeth Growing In Crooked?
+Why Baby’s Teeth Are Growing In Crooked

 Find out if you should be worried about baby's teeth growing in crooked.

 If you’re seeing spaces between baby’s teeth, know that that’s a good thing.
-If the teeth are all crowded, then it’s very likely that when baby gets permanent teeth, they’ll be crowded too, and she’ll benefit from getting braces.
+If the teeth are all crowded, then it’s very likely that when baby gets permanent teeth, they’ll be crowded too, and then benefit from getting braces.
 You don’t have to wait for the adult teeth to come in to do something about crowding.
-Even at a young age, your baby’s teeth can be analyzed for deficiencies in arch length so treatment can be started.
-Children as young as four years old could get a removable retainer-like appliance that helps guide the growth of the arches in the mouth so that they can better accommodate the teeth size.
+Even at a young age, baby’s teeth can be analyzed for deficiencies in arch length so treatment can be started.
+Children as young as 4 years old could get a removable retainer-like appliance that helps guide the growth of the arches in the mouth so that they can better accommodate the teeth size.
 Early arch expansion can make orthodontic treatment of the permanent teeth easier and more stable, if it’s even needed at all.

 Plus, more from The Bump: